Nicolai1205/Income-Preditiction-ML-AIREP/README.md

 Key features that came up again and again were: Level of Education, Age, Marital Status, Hours Worked per Week and capital gain.

 ### 4.
-At the end, overfitting seemed present but the Random Forest model run with the subset achieved an out-of-sample accuracy of 84.29 %.
+At the end, overfitting seemed present and the Random Forest model run with the subset achieved an out-of-sample accuracy of 84.29 %.
 One could argue that issues arose from the skewness of the data (more people were below 50.000 USD in income than above.
 75% to be exact.)

 Ideas for different approaches going forward: